-- Article 31-4 (1) For Master's Courses, etc., Latter Phase Courses, and the Medical Course, Dental Course, and Pharmacy Course, credits acquired by taking course subjects pursuant to the provisions of Article 31 (1) and (2), Research Guidance received pursuant to the provision of Article 31-2, and achievements made by studying abroad and/or by studying while on leave of absence pursuant to the provisions of the preceding Article 31-3 (1) and (4), shall be deemed as credits acquired, or Research Guidance received, at the Tohoku University Graduate Schools in accordance with the provisions of each graduate school's own rules. - Article 31-4 (2) The number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 31-4 (2) shall be up to 10 credits. - (Added by Rule No. 94 of 1972.
+- Article 31-4 (1) For Master's Courses, etc., Latter Phase Courses, and the Medical Course, Dental Course, and Pharmacy Course, credits acquired by taking course subjects pursuant to the provisions of Article 31 (1) and (2), Research Guidance received pursuant to the provision of Article 31-2, and achievements made by studying abroad and/or by studying while on leave of absence pursuant to the provisions of the preceding Article 31-3 (1) and (4), shall be deemed as credits acquired, or Research Guidance received, at the Tohoku University Graduate Schools in accordance with the provisions of each graduate school's own rules. - Article 31-4 (2) The number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 31-4 (2) shall be up to 10 credits.

+(Added by Rule No. 94 of 1972.
 Former Article 31-3 moved down and partially revised by Rule No. 9 of 1975.
-Partially revised by Rule No. 158 of 2001; Rule No. 34 of 2002; Rule No. 86 of 2004; Rule No. 31 of 2012; and Rule No. 54 of 2018) Article 31-5 (1) For professional degree programs, credits acquired by taking course subjects pursuant to the provisions of Article 31 (1) and (2), and achievements made by studying abroad and/or by studying while on leave of absence pursuant to the provisions of Article 31-3 (1) and (4), shall be deemed as credits acquired at the Tohoku University Graduate Schools in accordance with the provisions of each graduate school's own rules. - (2) The number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 31-5 (1), together with the number of credits deemed as acquired under Article 16-2 (1), shall be up to half of the 30 credits or more set as a requirement for completion of such professional degree programs. - (3) Notwithstanding the provision of the preceding Article 31-5 (2), for the Law School's course, the number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools, together with the number of credits deemed as acquired under Article 16-2 (1), or Article 35-4, shall be up to 30 credits; provided, however, that in the case where more than 93 credits are necessary as a requirement for course completion, more than 30 credits may be deemed as acquired only in relation to the portion exceeding the 93 credits.
+Partially revised by Rule No. 158 of 2001; Rule No. 34 of 2002; Rule No. 86 of 2004; Rule No. 31 of 2012; and Rule No. 54 of 2018)

+- Article 31-5 (1) For professional degree programs, credits acquired by taking course subjects pursuant to the provisions of Article 31 (1) and (2), and achievements made by studying abroad and/or by studying while on leave of absence pursuant to the provisions of Article 31-3 (1) and (4), shall be deemed as credits acquired at the Tohoku University Graduate Schools in accordance with the provisions of each graduate school's own rules. - (2) The number of credits that may be deemed as those acquired at the Tohoku University Graduate Schools in accordance with the provision of the preceding Article 31-5 (1), together with the number of credits deemed as acquired under Article 16-2 (1), shall be up to half of the 30 credits or more set as a requirement for completion of such professional degree programs.